helidon-io/helidon/pico/README.md

 Many DI frameworks start simple and over time become bloated with "bells and whistle" type features - the majority of which most developers don't need and will never use; especially in today's world of microservices where the application scope is the JVM process itself.

 ***
 The <b>Helidon Pico Framework</b> is a reset back to basics, and perfect for such use cases requiring minimalism but yet still be extensible.
-This is why Pico intentionally chose to reset back to basics and implemented the earlier JSR-330 specification at its foundation. <i>Application Scope</i> == <i>Singleton Scope</i> in a microservices world.
+This is why Pico intentionally chose to implement the earlier JSR-330 specification at its foundation. <i>Application Scope</i> == <i>Singleton Scope</i> in a microservices world.
 ***

 Request and Session scopes are simply not made available in Pico.
 We believe that scoping is a recipe for undo complexity, confusion, and bugs for the many developers today.